klingebj/shamir_bip39_2039/README.md

 ```

 ```
-Mnemonic: ['session', 'quiz', 'swamp', 'quantum']
+Mnemonic: ['patrol', 'ankle', 'hire', 'long', 'present', 'seminar', 'lunar', 'derive', 'gauge', 'romance', 'relief', 'acid']
 ```

-The mnemonic can then be broken into three shares, which are themselves mnemonics
+The mnemonic can then be broken into three shares, which are themselves valid mnemonics

 ```
 shares = mnemonic_to_shares(mnemonic)